 This bit of building magic is achieved by simply rotating the conservatory 90 degrees so that the fascias of both roofs are joined.
 The they meet we install a box gutter to carry away the rainwater from both roofs.

 The Gable Front Edwardian Conservatory certainly has that WOW factor.
 This is a building design that is meant to be viewed from the garden and will set your conservatory out among the rest.
+It’ll also make Edwardian conservatory prices even more worthwhile!

 The gable front gives an impression of spaciousness that is simply not achievable with any other roof style.